Cecilia Eusepi: Beatification

-The beatification process commenced in an informative process in Civita Castellana from 1939 until 1942 and the theologians assented to her journal and other spiritual writings – as being in line with the faith – on 22 November 1946; the cause started on a formal level under Pope Pius XII on 23 January 1954 and she became titled as a Servant of God.
+The beatification process commenced in an informative process in Civita Castellana from 1939 until 1942.
+Theologians approved to her journal and other spiritual writings as being in accord with the Catholic faith on 22 November 1946.
+The cause started on a formal level under Pope Pius XII on 23 January 1954 and she became titled as a Servant of God.
 An apostolic process was held from 1958 to 1963 and the Congregation for Rites validated both processes on 12 July 1963; the Congregation for the Causes of Saints received the Positio in 1977.
 Theologians approved the cause on 24 February 1987 as did the C.C.S. on 12 May 1987.
 The confirmation of her heroic virtue led to Pope John Paul II titling her as Venerable on 1 June 1987.

 The miracle for her beatification concerned the 4 August 1959 cure of Tommaso Ricci who survived what would have been a fatal traffic accident.
 This was investigated in a diocesan process and received C.C.S. validation on 10 March 2006; a medical board approved it on 1 October 2009 as did theologians on 12 December 2009 and the C.C.S. on 4 May 2010.
 Pope Benedict XVI approved this on 1 July 2010 and Cardinal Angelo Amato presided on the pope's behalf on 17 June 2012 in Nepi.

 The current postulator for this cause is the Servite priest Franco M. Azzalli.